Ugo Humbert: 2021: First ATP 500 title, top 25 debut, injury and early end of season

 Seeded sixth at the MercedesCup, his first grass-court tournament of the season, Humbert reached the quarterfinals where he lost to third seed and eventual finalist, Félix Auger-Aliassime.
-At the Halle Open, he won his first ATP 500 title by beating Sam Querrey, third seed Alexander Zverev, Sebastian Korda, Felix Auger-Aliassime, and fourth seed Andrey Rublev.
+At the Halle Open, he won his first ATP 500 title by beating Sam Querrey, third seed Alexander Zverev, Sebastian Korda, Félix Auger-Aliassime, and fourth seed Andrey Rublev.
 As a result, he reached a career-high ATP ranking of No. 25 on 21 June 2021.
 Seeded seventh at the first edition of the Mallorca Championships, he withdrew from his second-round match against Sam Querrey due to food poisoning.
 Seeded 21st at Wimbledon, he was defeated in a first round thriller by Nick Kyrgios.

 Representing France at the Summer Olympics, Humbert, the 14th seed, upset third seed, Stefanos Tsitsipas, in the third round.
 He was eliminated in the quarterfinals by 12th seed and eventual silver medalist, Karen Khachanov.
 In Toronto, he was beaten in the second round by third seed Tsitsipas.
 At the Western & Southern Open in Cincinnati, he lost in the first round to Frances Tiafoe.
 Seeded 23rd at the US Open, he was defeated in the first round by qualifier Peter Gojowczyk.

 Seeded sixth at the Moselle Open, Humbert fell in the first round to Andy Murray.
-As the top seed at the Open d'Orléans, an ATP Challenger Tour event, he lost in the first round to compatriot Quentin Halys.
+At the end of September, as the top seed at the Open d'Orléans, an ATP Challenger Tour event, he lost in the first round to compatriot Quentin Halys.
 On 1 November 2021, Humbert ended his season early due to injury, having withdrawn previously from Indian Wells, Antwerp and the Paris Masters.